-In September 2016, France became the first country to release a national plan to address tick-borne diseases like Lyme.
+In September 2016, France became the first country to release a national plan to address tick-borne diseases like Lyme (English translation here).
 It ranges from ramped-up surveillance of ticks and infections to better treatment protocols and diagnostic tests and specialist treatment centres.
 An interview with a leading French doctor explains how it evolved.

 In March 2017, in Canada's Federal Framework on Lyme Disease Act they have stated "the current guidelines in Canada are based on those in the United States and are so restrictive as to severely limit the diagnosis of acute Lyme disease and deny the existence of continuing infection, thus abandoning sick people with a treatable illness".
 They have committed $4 milion to the framework.

 It has taken 7 years following an Early Day Motion at Westminster to get agreement for development of such guidelines in England.
-Guidelines are in progress and a draft has been issued.
+Guidelines have now been issued.
 However, they are narrow in scope, do not fully address persistence, do not include guidelines for co-infections, and some recommendations are based on no evidence whatsoever.
 Research recommendations include development of a core outcome set for clinical trials; research into incidence, features, management and outcomes; research into seroprevalence of co-infections in the UK; research into treatment options; and research into effective tests and biomarkers.

 ILADS (the International Lyme and Associated Disease Society) has developed USA guidelines which do recognise the complexities of the disease and which are in the US National Guidelines Clearinghouse.
 German guidelines also exist which acknowledge issues with testing and the possibility of lack of response to treatment.